 Like the first season, The Betty Broderick Story touches on the effect abuse and manipulation have on relationships.
-And although the "Dirty John" in season 2 is a woman, the series shines a light on how patterns of abuse can shape someone's behavior to the point where she could eventually snap.
+And although the "Dirty John" in season 2 is a woman, the series shines a light on how patterns of abuse can shape someone's behaviour to the point where she could eventually snap.
 Series creator Alexandra Cunningham spoke to Refinery29 about why she chose Broderick's case as the focus for season 2, and why Broderick's case spoke to her even as a teenager.

 Firstly, Who Is Betty Broderick?